Culture of Azerbaijan: Islamic period

-For centuries before Islam arrived in Azerbaijan, Armenia and Georgia, the region was under Sassanid Iranian rule; before that, it was ruled by Parthian Iranians.
+For centuries before Islam arrived in present-day Azerbaijan, Armenia and Georgia, the region was under Sassanid Iranian rule; before that, it was ruled by Parthian Iranians.
 Muslim Arabs defeated the Sassanids and the Byzantine Empire as they marched into the Caucasus.
 They made Caucasian Albania a vassal state after Christian resistance, led by Prince Javanshir, surrendered in 667.
 Between the ninth and 10th centuries, Arab authors referred to the region between the Kura and Aras as Arran.
 Arabs from Basra and Kufa came to Aran, seized lands abandoned by the indigenous peoples, and became a land-owning elite.
 Despite pockets of continued resistance, most inhabitants of Azerbaijan converted to Islam.
 During the 10th and 11th centuries, the Kurdish Shaddadid and Rawadid dynasties ruled portions of Aran.

 Seljuks and successor states

-The Seljuk Empire may have been more pivotal than Azerbaijan's Arab conquest since it helped shape the identity of modern Azerbaijani Turks.
 After the decline of the Abbasid Caliphate, Azerbaijan was ruled by the Iranian Sallarid, Sajid, and Shaddadid dynasties.
 At the beginning of the 11th century, waves of Oghuz Turks arrived from Central Asia.
 The first ruling Turkic dynasty was the Ghaznavids, from present-day northern Afghanistan, who took over part of Azerbaijan by 1030.
 They were followed by the Seljuks, a western branch of the Oghuz, who conquered Iran and the Caucasus pressing on to Iraq and overthrowing the Buyid dynasty in Baghdad in 1055.